Chiwenga’s ex-wife trial deferred

 Security personnel are said to have called the hospital staff to reconnect the medical equipment that she had allegedly removed.
 The Vice-President was reportedly successfully resuscitated after Mubaiwa allegedly disappeared from the hospital.

-The State also alleges that Mubaiwa had earlier “detained” a helpless Chiwenga at a top hotel in Pretoria, denying him medical attention before he was finally admitted in hospital.
+The State also alleges that Mubaiwa had earlier “detained” a helpless Chiwenga at a top hotel in Pretoria, denying him medical attention before he was finally admitted to hospital.

 COMMENTS